connectrpc/connect-es/MIGRATING.md

 ### Import paths

-Once your code is generated and the vestigial `*_connect` files are removed, import paths should be updated.
+Once your code is generated and the vestigial `*_connect` files are removed, import paths will need to be updated.
 This is usually an update from `*_connect` to `*_pb`:

 ```diff